 Karel Vejmelka News: Extends winning streak

-Vejmelka stopped 19 of 23 shots in Saturday's 7-4 win over the Canucks.
+Vejmelka stopped 29 of 30 shots in Thursday's 4-1 win over the Predators.

-Vejmelka didn't have his best performance against one of the worst offenses in the NHL, but the offense provided him enough support to extend his winning streak to three games.
-Even though this was a down performance for the 29-year-old goaltender, he had posted a save percentage of at least .
-915 in three of his previous four starts, so he remains a player worth trusting in all formats down the stretch of the regular season.
-Vejmelka has made six appearances in a row, going 4-1-0 with a 3.12 GAA and an .887 save percentage over that stretch.
+Vejmelka extended his winning streak to five games with an excellent performance, and this was his best individual outing since his shutout against the Golden Knights on March 19.
+The Mammoth clinched a playoff spot after this win, and Vejmelka has played a significant role in the team's recent rise.
+He owns a 2.80 GAA and an .898 save percentage during his ongoing five-game winning run.

 Win Your League With RotoWire!